What is the primary function of the endomembrane system in a cell?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-The endomembrane system plays a crucial role in the transport and modification of proteins and lipids within the cell.
-This system comprises several membranous organelles, including the endoplasmic reticulum (ER), Golgi apparatus, lysosomes, and vesicles, which work together to facilitate these processes.
+The primary function of the endomembrane system in a cell is to facilitate the transport and modification of proteins and lipids.
+This system comprises various membrane-bound organelles, including the endoplasmic reticulum, Golgi apparatus, lysosomes, vesicles, and the cell membrane itself.

 Subscribe